Huffon/pytorch-sentiment-analysis-kor/README.md

 <br/>

 ### Usage
-- Before training, you should train tokenizer and build vocabulary using following code.
+- Before training, you should train soynlp tokenizer and build vocabulary using following code.
-- By running this code, you will get tokenizer.pickle, text.pickle and label.pickle which are used to train, test model and predict user input sentence
+- By running this code, you will get **tokenizer.pickle**, **text.pickle** and **label.pickle** which are used to train, test model and predict user's input sentence

 ```
 python build_pickle.py
 ```

-- For training, you run main.py with train mode (default mode)
+- For training, run **main.py** with train mode (default option)

 ```
 python main.py --model MODEL_NAME
 ```

-- For testing, you run train.py with test mode
+- For testing, run **main.py** with test mode

 ```
 python main.py --model MODEL_NAME --mode test
 ```

-- For predicting, you run predict.py with the input sentence that you want to try.
+- For predicting, run **predict.py** with your input sentence.
 - *Don't forget to wrap your input sentence with double quotation mark !*

 ```